Marinka, Ukraine: War in Donbas

-2022 Russian invasion of Ukraine
+Russian invasion of Ukraine

-On 17 March 2022, refreshed battles for Marinka began following the 2022 Russian invasion of Ukraine.
+Battles for Marinka resumed in 2022 following the full-scale Russian invasion of Ukraine.
 In the process, much of the city was destroyed, with only a few residents remaining as of May 2022, according to Der Spiegel.
-One reporter likened Marinka in January 2023 to an "urban hellscape".
+One reporter likened Marinka in January 2023 to an "urban hellscape."
 During the battle, buildings were purposefully destroyed in order to prevent them from being used as cover.
+By March 2023, all civilians had been evacuated from Marinka, leaving the city completely uninhabited.